 Appeals mechanism.
 An appeal mechanism, for example in the form of an Independent Review Panel, for issues relating to the IANA functions.
 For example, direct customers with non-remediated issues or matters referred by Country Code Names Supporting Organization or Generic Names Supporting Organization after escalation by the Customer Standing Committee will have access to an Independent Review Panel.
 The appeal mechanism will not cover issues relating to country code top-level domains delegation and re-delegation, which mechanism is to be developed by the country code top-level domains community post-transition.

 Fundamental Bylaws.
 All of the foregoing mechanisms are to be provided for in the ICANN bylaws as “Fundamental Bylaws.”
 A “Fundamental Bylaw” may only be amended with the prior approval of the community and may require a higher approval threshold than typical bylaw amendments (for example, a supermajority vote).

+Post-Transition IANA (PTI).
+The CWG-Stewardship Final Proposal contemplates the formation of a PTI as a new legal entity.
+PTI will have ICANN as its sole member and PTI will therefore be a controlled affiliate of ICANN.
+As a result, the ICANN Bylaws will need to include governance provisions related to PTI, in particular as it relates to ICANN’s role as the sole member of PTI.